johnnzhou/Final-Project/README.md

 United States.
 The website of National Center for Education Statistics allowed me to gain access for the data.
 Lastly, this database includes education information from 1995 to current year.

+Our  target audience are minorities who feel discriminated due to their race or gender.
+They believe that there is still inequality in the work place.
+With the data  that our team analyzes, this can prove to our audience that there still is a discrimination in the workplace due to race or gender.

 ### Technical Analysis
 > This section of your proposal is an opportunity to think through the specific analytical steps you'll need to complete throughout the project.